arp3xp2/classroom-dl/README.md

 1. Open the web app URL
 2. Select a course from the dropdown
 3. Choose which topics to download (or select all)
+4. Optional: Check "Convert compatible files to PDF" to convert documents to PDF format
-4. Click "Download Selected Assignments"
+5. Click "Download Selected Assignments"
-5. A Google Drive folder will be created with the downloaded files
+6. A Google Drive folder will be created with the downloaded files
-6. Click the provided link to open the folder
+7. Click the provided link to open the folder

 ## Folder Structure